andreaswachs/wachswork/src/content/_index.md

----
++++
+title = "wachswork"
+sort_by = "date"
++++

-title: Software development and cloud engineering
+# Software development and cloud engineering
----

-I sometimes write about some small stuff that I have found interesting in software development, cloud engineering or in a topic that I find interesting.
+From time to time I write about something that I found interesting.

+Below you can see a listing of the posts that I have written.